-- 1. tax return data; - 2. surveys; - 3. alternative tax data; - 4.
-United States Department of Agriculture; - 5.
-United States Bureau of the Census; - 6.
-West Virginia Department of Education; - 7.
-West Virginia Department of Health and Human Resources; - 8.
-West Virginia Division of Cultural and History; - 9.
-West Virginia Division of Motor Vehicles; - 10.
-West Virginia Division of Natural Resources; - 11.
-West Virginia Lottery Commission, and - 12.
-West Virginia Public Service Commission.
+- Tax return data;

+- Surveys;

+- Alternative tax data;

+- United States Department of Agriculture;

+- United States Bureau of the Census:

+- West Virginia Department of Education;

+- West Virginia Department of Health and Human Resources;

+- West Virginia Division of Cultural and History;

+- West Virginia Division of Motor Vehicles;

+- West Virginia Division of Natural Resources;

+- West Virginia Lottery Commission; and

+- West Virginia Public Service Commission.

-CAUTION MUST BE EXERCISED WHEN USING VALUES FROM THIS REPORT AS ESTIMATES OF TAX REVENUE ATTRIBUTABLE TO POTENTIAL TAX LAW CHANGES, ESPECIALLY DUE TO THE IMPACT OF OVERLAPPING EXEMPTIONS.
+CAUTION MUST BE EXERCISED WHEN USING VALUES FROM THIS REPORT AS ESTIMATES OF TAX REVENUE ATTRIBUTABLE TO POTENTIAL TAX LAW CHANGES.
+ESPECIALLY DUE TO THE IMPACT OF OVERLAPPING EXEMPTIONS.
 In most cases, the revenue impact attributable to the repeal of a tax expenditure is less than the value of that expenditure.
-This occurs because tax expenditures tend to overlap one another and taxpayers tend to alter their behavior whenever items become taxed for the first time.
+This occurs because tax expenditures tend to overlap one another and taxpayers tend to alter their behavior whenever items are taxed for the first time.
 Also, the additional tax tends to increase the price and decrease the demand of the taxed item.
 Therefore, expenditure costs generally exceed the potential State tax revenue amounts to be gained through the repeal of the expenditure.
 For example, the exclusion for sales of services subject to Public Service Commission regulation overlaps significantly with the exemption for sales of electricity.
 Therefore, both exemptions would have to be repealed before the State would derive any significant revenue from a tax on electricity.
 However, even if both expenditures would be repealed, certain consumers (e.g., churches, natural resource producers, and manufacturers) would still be exempt from taxation due to other provisions within the West Virginia Code (e.g., direct use in manufacturing exemption).
 The values given generally represent the value of the item in isolation of all other exemptions.
 Revenue impacts, representing the potential net revenue gain attributable to the repeal of certain provisions, are presented in the revenue analysis sections for a few items within this study.